 Background: The Nazis set about establishing their own rituals and holidays immediately after taking power.
 This interesting article from the party journal for such matters discusses what to do with existing holidays and rituals, most of which had a Christian basis.
-It suggests that holidays such as Christmas can be given new content, turning them into Nazi holidays rather than religous ones.
+It suggests that holidays such as Christmas can be given new content, turning them into Nazi holidays rather than religious ones.
 For examples on how this turned out, see the GPA pages on Advent 1943 and Christmas 1944.

 The source: Hannes Kremer, “Neuwertung ‘überlieferter’ Brauchformen?”, in Die neue Gemeinschaft, 3 (1937), pp. 3005 a-c.